NREL/SOEP-QSS-Test/README.md

 QSS/
   ModelName.txt                 Notes
-  ModelName.fmu                 FMU file used for QSS runs LIQSS1/                       LIQSS1 results
+  ModelName.fmu                 FMU file used for QSS runs FMU-[LI]QSS#/                 FMU-QSS [LI]QSS# [LI]QSS#/                     [LI]QSS#
-  LIQSS2/                       LIQSS2 results
-  QSS1/                         QSS1 results
-  QSS2/                         QSS2 results
 ```
+where # is 1 or 2 indicating the QSS method order.
+The QSS subdirectories have a `run` script that was used to generate the results and the `.out` output files.
+The FMU-QSS subdirectories have a `run` script that generates the FMU-QSS and then runs it with the QSS application.

 The QSS2 method is usually the best choice so the other sub-directories may not be present.
-LIQSS2 may be used for "stiff" models.
+LIQSS2 is probably best for "stiff" models.
 The first-order QSS1 and LIQSS1 methods are mostly of academic interest since they very slow for most systems.
-Each QSS method sub-directory has a `run` script that has the recommended options for running that QSS method.

 ## Models